influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/install-and-deploy/quickstart_installation/_index.md

 ---
-title: QuickStart installation
+title: Install QuickStart environment
 aliases:
     - /enterprise/v1.6/quickstart_installation/
+    - /enterprise_influxdb/v1.6/quickstart_installation/
 menu:
   enterprise_influxdb_1_6:
     weight: 30
 ---

 The QuickStart installation process is designed for users looking to quickly get up and running with InfluxDB Enterprise and for users who are looking to evaluate the product.

 The QuickStart installation process **is not** designed for use in a production environment.